cnti-testcatalog/testsuite/CNF_TESTSUITE_YML_USAGE.md

 #### Common Parameters

 Common parameters are required for proper functioning of some tests.
-If these parameters are not set up, corresponding tests will be failed/skipped or would not function properly (in example - whitelist_container_names).
+If these parameters are not set up, corresponding tests will be failed/skipped or would not function properly (in example - white_list_container_names).
 `common: ...`

 ##### container_names